5 Unhealthy and Toxic Ways People Deal with Depression

 Although many people may not be expressive of their feelings because of the stigma that surrounds mental illness.
 But that shouldn’t stop you from getting the help you need.
 You don’t have to go about telling everyone how you feel and all you are going through.
 However, you can confide in a close friend, or a family member or directly seek medical support.

-Suffering in silence can worsen your situation and it takes you one step away from receiving treatment and getting better.
+Suffering in silence can worsen your situation, and it takes you one step away from receiving treatment and getting better.

 Dating as A Means of Coping

-Nowadays many people go into relationships with people they don’t necessarily like, as a means of coping with depression and loneliness.
+Nowadays, many people go into relationships with people they don’t necessarily like as a means of coping with depression and loneliness.

 We all have reasons why we would want to be in a relationship, but dating to get rid of depression is actually a bad idea.
 And this is why.
-Dating isn’t medication, dating isn’t therapy, dating isn’t self-care steps you need for fighting off depression.
+Dating isn’t medication, dating isn’t therapy, and dating isn’t self-care steps you need for fighting off depression.

-Now don’t get me wrong, you can date while struggling with depression, there’s nothing wrong with that.
+Now, don’t get me wrong, you can date while struggling with depression, there’s nothing wrong with that.
 But you shouldn’t date just because you are depressed.

 With this in mind, you can give your best in the relationship and not solely rely on your partner for support and to fix you.